esklarski/Dialogic-Graph-Viewer/README.md

         - timeline_graphing.tscn
 ```

-Then reload the current project and you shuld see the viewer.
+Then reload the current project and you should see the viewer.

 # Further Information